amici-ursi/ImagesOfNetwork/README.md

 The script should print out a line that looks something like

 ```
-REFRESH_TOKEN = '56208746x-eC0VB-j2J4T9JoD91xNqclWmGk'
+refresh-token = '56208746x-eC0VB-j2J4T9JoD91xNqclWmGk'
 ```

-Copy that line and stick it in your local\_settings.py.
+Copy that line and stick it in your configuration file.
 The scripts will use it, along with the other information we got from reddit earlier to prove that it has permission to operate on your behalf.